-Since the history of using cannabis as a medical treatment goes all the way back to nearly 2300 B.C., we can’t cover all of this so we’re going to fast forward some and focus on the history of marijuana over the last 75 years.
+Since the history of using cannabis as a medical treatment goes all the way back to nearly 2300 B.C., we can’t cover all of this so we’re going to fast forward some and focus on the last 75 years of medical cannabis history.

 During the closed congressional hearings of 1937, the American Medical Association openly objected the prohibition of medical marijuana.
 The testimony of the Association’s legal counsel, Dr. William C. Woodward, passionately criticized the hearings and their determined intent.
 He questioned the motives behind the act, stating that no mention has been made of any excessive use of the drug by any doctor, or its excessive distribution by any pharmacist.
 And yet the burden of this bill is placed heavily upon the doctors and pharmacists of the country, and may I say very heavily—most heavily possibly of all— on farmers of the country.
 No medical man would identify this bill with a medicine until he read it through, because marijuana is not a drug... simply a name given to cannabis.”
 His point was simply this: by incorporating a Mexican slang word, marihuana. the U.S. government had misrepresented a common medication that had been used for over a century and that was not over-prescribed or over- distributed by any means.

 Much to the dismay of the American Medical Association and numerous pharmaceutical companies including Merck and Ely Lilly, the United States government effectively banned cannabis use for all purposes.
 This was done without a thought or a care as to how it would affect the various hemp fiber industries, including the Ford Corporation and thousands of American farmers.